seansmith39/H6060-Experiment-Resources/.github/actions/common/cyclonedx-sbom-open-source-insights-report/README.md

 An action to parse CycloneDX SBOM reports and generate a CSV report with additional insights from the OSV databases.

-The script supports the parsing of CycloneDX SBOM reports in both v1.5 and v1.6 schemas.
+The script supports the parsing of CycloneDX SBOM v1.5 and v1.6 schemas.

 ## Supported Programming Language SBOM Schemas